The Bridge (Agents of S.H.I.E.L.D.): Casting

 In November 2013, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, and Elizabeth Henstridge would star as Phil Coulson, Melinda May, Grant Ward, Skye, Leo Fitz, and Jemma Simmons, respectively.
 It was also revealed that the guest cast for the episode would include J. August Richards as Mike Peterson, Ajani Wrighster as Ace Peterson, Ruth Negga as Raina, Rick Malambri as Brian Hayward, Molly McCook as Laura Hayward, Cullen Douglas as Edison Po, Rico Devereaux as prison guard and Albert Marrero Jr. as trainer.
 Wrighster, Malambri, Devereaux, and Marrero did not receive guest star credit in the episode.
 Richards, Negga, and Douglas reprise their roles from earlier in the series.

 Filming

 Filming occurred from October 28 to November 7, 2013.
 Filming locations included Long Beach and San Pedro in the Los Angeles area.
 The final bridge sequence was filmed on November 6 at the Queensway Twin Bridges, with all of the elements involved in the sequence "mapped out... down to the second".
 The explosions were done twice, in order to capture both a wide shot and close-ups.

 Release

 Broadcast

 "The Bridge" was first aired in the United States on ABC on December 10, 2013.

 Home media

 The episode, along with the rest of Agents of S.H.I.E.L.D.'s first season, was released on Blu-ray and DVD on September 9, 2014.
 Bonus features include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.
 On November 20, 2014, the episode became available for streaming on Netflix.
+On March 16, 2022, the episode became available for streaming on Disney+.